dankuck/vue-easeljs/README-draft.md

     width="400"
 />

 Bingo.
-By adding `align="center-center"` Gary's *center* is now at the x-y coordinates.
+By adding `align="center-center"` we ensured that Gary's *center* is now at the x-y coordinates.

 When we added `framerate` to the `easel-sprite-sheet` Gary got a little more mellow.